 Update: Get the newer model of this laptop that has almost the same specs for its pricing.
 If you have the budget of less than $1k and need a strong machine to run Revit, then this could be your excellent choice which can fulfill your desires.

-Let me elaborate this for you.
+Let me elaborate on this for you.

 Let’s talk about in detail what are the benefits and drawbacks of the laptop.

-The laptop has 15.6 inch full HD TN panel and not IPS.
+The laptop has a 15.6 inch full HD TN panel and not IPS.
 I know this is a rewarding thing to go for a TN display however Ryan Clark has assured that this is a decent display and has good refresh rates.
 Therefore you don’t need to worry a lot about the display.

 Dell has offered 6 variants of this laptop and I will recommend you go for the highest variant that comes with 16GB DDR4 RAM and 512GB SSD.
 It will cost you around $950 however I have to say it is still worth it.